MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 ```
 ![MAplotAN](https://raw.githubusercontent.com/MScBiomedicalInformatics/MSIB32500/master/cheatsheets/MAplotAN.png)

+## :mortar_board: Your turn, create a 6 pages .pdf report docuemnt containing the before and after density plot, box plot and MA plots.

 ##8.
 Principal Component Analysis

 Principal components analysis [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) is a statistical technique for determining the key variables in a multidimensional data set that explain the differences in the observations, and can be used to simplify the analysis and visualization of multidimensional data sets.
 R has several  built-in functions for PCA analysis: **prcomp()** and **princomp()**.

 ```{r}